jepstein-eagle/adaptable/README.md

 ## Upgrade Guide

-Version 6 of AdapTable has introduced many new functionality changes and upgrades and also some new, exciting, ways of interacting with the product.
+Version 7 of AdapTable will introduce some new functionality changes and upgrades.

-For more information please see the [Version 6 Upgrade Guide](./packages/adaptable/readme/upgrade-guides/upgrade-guide-v6.md)
+For more information please see the [Version 7 Upgrade Guide](./packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md)

 ## Using AdapTable